cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 ## Operator overloading

 There are many operators in C++ and most of these can be adapted (or *overloaded*) to work with user-defined types.
 (Operators for built-in types are not able to be redefined.)
-Like many other features of the language their availability and flexibility should be approached with some degree of restraint.
+Like many other features of the language, their availability and flexibility should be approached with some degree of restraint.

-Operator oveloading works in a similar way to function overloading, so some familiarity is assumed with this concept.
-C++ resolves operator calls to user-defined types, to function calls, so that `r = a X b` is resolved to `r = operator X (a, b)`.
+Operator oveloading works in a similar way to function overloading, so some familiarity with this concept is assumed.
+C++ resolves operator calls to user-defined types to function calls, so that `r = a X b` is resolved to `r = operator X (a, b)`.
 (This is a slight simplification; where `a` is a user-defined type, the member function `r = a.operator X (b)` is used in preference, if available.)

 The following program demonstrates the `Point` type, simplified back to its original form, with global `operator+` defined for it: